A cooperative that regulates markets

 It is easy to stop one person, but difficult to stop 100.

-When people discover the power of community and the transforational force of Christianity, nothing can stop them.
-Héctor Gallegos
+When people discover the power of community and the transformative force of Christianity, nothing can stop them.
+Héctor Gallego

 Many cooperatives in Latin America tend to end in three ways.
 Some are stillborn, the result of external decision making, organized by the State or international aid.
 They last as long as there is an injection of external economic support.
 Others turn into businesses, implementing the social aspect like something similar to “Corporate Social Responsibility”, that is, charity to provide good publicity for the company.
 And others are privatized by small elites and managed at their whim.
 In these three cases, the member families end up affected, their dream of accessing better markets (for products and capital), of being trained and cooperating to resolve problems, falls apart.
 In the face of this reality, the Hope of the Peasants Cooperative in Panama seems to express a real hope.
 This article summarizes what this cooperative is and explains the secrets behind its success.